Katherine Collins

-Katherine Shannon Collins is a Canadian-born cartoonist, writer, media personality, stage performer, and composer.
-She created the newspaper comic strip Neil the Horse from 1975 to 1991.
+Katherine Shannon Collins (born 6 July 1947) is a Canadian-born cartoonist and writer.
+She created the newspaper comic strip Neil the Horse, which ran from 1975 to 1991.

 Biography

 Katherine Collins (formerly Arnold Alexander Saba, Jr.) was born in Vancouver, British Columbia on July 6, 1947.
 Her name comes from her maternal great-grandmother, Mary Adda "Dolly" Collins, a painter, writer, and illustrator herself.
-Collins’s mother was also a cartoonist and comics collector and instilled in her from a young age an interest in the world of comics.
-Her earliest influences include Carl Barks and Milton Caniff whose comics she collected throughout the 1950s and onward.
+Collins’s mother, who was also a cartoonist and comics collector, instilled in her an interest in comics from a young age.
+Her earliest influences include Carl Barks and Milton Caniff, whose comics she collected throughout the 1950s and onward.
 She started reading underground comics in the late 60s, enjoying artists such as Robert Crumb, Kim Deitch, Skip Williamson, Jay Lynch, and Trina Robbins.
 Growing up in Canada, she was surrounded by and presented with works of both American and British comics culture.

 Career

-Early works

-In 1965, Katherine (then known as Arn Saba) attended the University of British Columbia on a creative writing scholarship but devoted almost all her time at UBC to the campus twice-weekly paper, The Ubyssey, where she created her first comic strip, Moralman (1965–1968).
-She also wrote and illustrated several articles.

-In 1977, she moved to Toronto to try for success in a larger arena.
-She immediately began appearing on, and eventually producing, segments of the popular national CBC Radio program Morningside.
-She was usually paired with host Don Harron for free-wheeling discussions of favorite old comic strips and other pop culture.
-She also wrote, produced, and acted in scores of comedy skits.
-Collins made similar appearances on CBC Television, on the Don McLean show.

-In 1979, she wrote and produced a five-part radio documentary on CBC, The Continuous Art, exploring the cultural position of comics.
-It featured interviews with some of cartooning's greatest names, including Milton Caniff, Hal Foster (his last interview), Floyd Gottfredson, Hugo Pratt, Will Eisner, Jules Feiffer, and Russ Manning.
-Collins spent several years in the late 1970s and early 1980s travelling throughout North America, interviewing famous cartoonists.
-Many of these interviews were later published in The Comics Journal in the 1980s and 1990s.

-In 1982, Collins moved to California, ceasing all other media activity in favor of cartooning, except for a brief run as Art Director of the Transsexual News Telegraph magazine for their 1999-2000 issue.